Venezuela's Chavez makes surprise return from Cuba

 "We have returned to the Venezuelan fatherland.
 Thank you, my God!
 Thank you, my beloved people!
 We will continue the treatment here," Chavez said on Twitter after flying in.

 Maduro said Chavez arrived at about 2:30 a.m.
-(7:00 a.m.
-British time) from Havana and was taken to a military hospital in Caracas.
+(0700 GMT) from Havana and was taken to a military hospital in Caracas.

 Until photos were published of him on Friday, the president had not been seen by the public since a six-hour operation in Cuba on December 11.